dimitri-nicolo/calico/v2.4/reference/kube-controllers/configuration.md

 ### Policy controller

-The policy controller syncs Kubernetes network policies to the {{site.prodname}} datastore.
+The policy controller syncs Kubernetes network policies to the {{site.tseeprodname}} datastore.
 The controller must have read access to the Kubernetes API to monitor `NetworkPolicy` events.

 The policy controller is enabled by default if `ENABLED_CONTROLLERS` is not explicitly specified.

-This controller is only valid when using etcd as the {{site.prodname}} datastore.
+This controller is only valid when using etcd as the {{site.tseeprodname}} datastore.

 ### Workload endpoint controller

-The workload endpoint controller automatically syncs Kubernetes pod label changes to the {{site.prodname}} datastore by updating the corresponding workload endpoints appropriately.
+The workload endpoint controller automatically syncs Kubernetes pod label changes to the {{site.tseeprodname}} datastore by updating the corresponding workload endpoints appropriately.
 The controller must have read access to the Kubernetes API to monitor `Pod` events.

 The workload endpoint controller is enabled by default if `ENABLED_CONTROLLERS` is not explicitly specified.

-This controller is only valid when using etcd as the {{site.prodname}} datastore.
+This controller is only valid when using etcd as the {{site.tseeprodname}} datastore.

 ### Namespace controller

-The namespace controller syncs Kubernetes namespace label changes to the {{site.prodname}} datastore.
+The namespace controller syncs Kubernetes namespace label changes to the {{site.tseeprodname}} datastore.
 The controller must have read access to the Kubernetes API to monitor `Namespace` events.

 The namespace controller is enabled by default if `ENABLED_CONTROLLERS` is not explicitly specified.

-This controller is only valid when using etcd as the {{site.prodname}} datastore.
+This controller is only valid when using etcd as the {{site.tseeprodname}} datastore.

 ### Service account controller

-The service account controller syncs Kubernetes service account changes to the {{site.prodname}} datastore.
+The service account controller syncs Kubernetes service account changes to the {{site.tseeprodname}} datastore.
 The controller must have read access to the Kubernetes API to monitor `ServiceAccount` events.

 The service account controller is enabled by default if `ENABLED_CONTROLLERS` is not explicitly specified.

-This controller is only valid when using etcd as the {{site.prodname}} datastore.
+This controller is only valid when using etcd as the {{site.tseeprodname}} datastore.

 ### Federation controller

-The federation controller syncs Kubernetes federated endpoint changes to the {{site.prodname}} datastore.
+The federation controller syncs Kubernetes federated endpoint changes to the {{site.tseeprodname}} datastore.
 The controller must have read access to the Kubernetes API to monitor `Service` and `Endpoints` events, and must also have write access to update `Endpoints`.

 The federation controller is disabled by default if `ENABLED_CONTROLLERS` is not explicitly specified.

-This controller is valid for all {{site.prodname}} datastore types.
+This controller is valid for all {{site.tseeprodname}} datastore types.
 For more details refer to the [Configuring federated services](/{{page.version}}/networking/federation/services-controller) usage guide.

 [in-cluster-config]: https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#accessing-the-api-from-a-pod